At87668/StarAureole/README.md

 [mcmod](https://center.mcmod.cn/420490/) |
 </div>

-StarAureole is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.
+- StarAureole is a free and open-source mixin-based injection hacked client using the Forge API for Minecraft.
+- StarAureole is a fork from LiquidBounce nextgen tree.

 ## Issues
 If you notice any bugs or missing features, you can let us know by opening an issue [here](https://github.com/At87668/StarAureole/issues).